By default, the following checks are suppressed: stack overflow

 -gnato?? switch does not affect the code generated

 for any floating-point operations; it applies only to integer semantics.

 attribute set to

 False and the normal mode of operation is to

 generate IEEE NaN and infinite values on overflow or invalid operations

 The reason that we distinguish overflow checking from other kinds of range constraint checking is that a failure of an overflow check, unlike for example the failure of a range check, can result in an incorrect value, but cannot cause random memory destruction (like an out of range subscript), or a wild jump (from an out of range case value).
 Overflow checking is also quite expensive in time and space, since in general it requires the use of double length arithmetic.

-so overflow checking is not performed in default mode.
-This means that out of
+so overflow checking is performed in STRICT mode by default.

 The setting of these switches only controls the default setting of the